team-avlana/sunstead-hack/docs/architecture.md

 results and progress directly to Postgres.

 ### `canvas-ui`
-A read-only infinite canvas (Next.js + tldraw) that renders the typed artifacts the agent produces — storyboards, shot lists, idea boards, scripts, diagrams.
-**Reads its data directly from Postgres**; the websocket ping from the `python-service` only tells it when to re-pull a changed/added artifact.
+A bidirectional infinite canvas (Next.js + tldraw) that renders and edits typed artifacts — storyboards, shot lists, idea boards, scripts, diagrams.
+Reads from Postgres via the `python-service` REST API; the websocket ping only tells it when to re-pull a changed/added artifact.
+User edits on the canvas (move, resize, text, delete, create) are written back via the same API, making the canvas a co-equal writer alongside the agent.

 ### `mac-app`
 The native macOS shell (Swift/SwiftUI) the user interacts with.
 Hosts the